2012 Ukrainian parliamentary election: International observers

+On 2 October 2012 CIS-EMO observers presented the Interim report of the CIS-EMO Election Monitoring Mission.
+The report, in particular, noted that "The majority of detected violations are connected not with a political struggle of party lists but with the struggle of single-seat candidates".
+An impression that “antidemocratic power” clash with “democratic opposition” imposed by European and world society has a very relative nature that, as a rule, doesn’t distinct the real situation.
+In nowadays Ukrainian “peripheral capitalism” model such classes as “power” and “opposition” are conventionality.
+When the “Power Elite” is unconsolidated and disconnected and there is an open internal war between leading financial-industrial groups and corporations of Ukraine to get leverage of real state authority, all existing political parties only play the role of institutionalized political framework of realization of oligarchs’ economic interests.

+On 5 October 2012 the CIS-EMO report was presented at the annual meeting of the OSCE Office for Democratic Institutions and Human Rights.
+Shortly before the presentation of CIS-EMO interim report web-site of CIS-EMO had been subjected to a massive DDoS-attack.
+The report was published on the official website of the OSCE in English and Ukrainian and also in Russian.

+The ENEMO (European Network of Election Monitoring Organizations) mission for the 2012 parliamentary elections in Ukraine began its work on 23 July 2012 with the arrival of four Core Team members.
+ENEMO is the first international election observation mission registered for the Parliamentary Elections 2012 by the Central Election Commission (CEC).
+35 LTOs (long-term observers) arrived to Kyiv on 5 August 2012 and were deployed throughout Ukraine.
+Long-term observer teams cover one or two oblasts of Ukraine.
+On E-day, October 28, ENEMO deployed 43 STO (Short-term observer) teams throughout all oblasts of Ukraine.

 Results

 On 8 November the Central Election Commission of Ukraine completed and released all results of the nationwide party list the constituencies (the elections took place on 28 October).
 Meanwhile, the Central Election Commission refused to establish the election results for the first-past-post results in 5 constituencies.

 The Central Election Commission of Ukraine finalized the vote count on 12 November 2012 but simultaneously ordered - on recommendation of the Verkhovna Rada - repeat elections (on a yet unknown date) in five troubled single-mandate constituencies where it could not establish results.
 Because of occurrences in these five constituencies.
 Hence, on 12 November 2012 445 deputies had been elected of the 450 seats in parliament.
 On 8 February 2013 the Supreme Administrative Court of Ukraine deprived 2 more deputies of power.
 They were banned from parliament on 3 July 2013.
 On 5 September 2013 the Verkhovna Rada itself set the date of all 7 re-elections to 15 December 2013.